 Firefighting after the Blitz

-Despite the high praise and heroic image of the fire service during and immediately after the Blitz this image was not to last.
+Despite the high praise and heroic image of the fire service during and immediately after the Blitz, this image was not to last.
 It is telling that the two most prominent depictions of the fire service in war, the films The Bells Go Down and Fires Were Started, were released very close together in 1943.
 Both were conceived shortly after the Blitz had ceased and, due to the long production times associated with making feature films, appeared on screen only in 1943.
 As such they form a high point in public interest in the exploits of the fire service.
 After the release of these films the cultural depictions, on all media, of the fire service declined to almost nothing.
 This may be attributable to the fact that after the intense bombing of the Blitz, firefighting was no longer the essential job it once had been and so naturally merited less emphasis in the media.
-Despite the resurgence of bombing in 1944 with the V-1 and V-2 bombings of London and the south-east the fireman did not re-emerge as a heroic figure.
+Despite the resurgence of bombing in 1944 with the V-1 and V-2 bombings of London and the south-east, the fireman did not re-emerge as a heroic figure.
 This was most likely due to the increased overseas military action of the war after this date which shifted attention from the home front to the battle front.
 Such disinterest and apathy was largely reflected in the opinions of the British public.
 Despite decreased dangers numbers of firemen remained largely static until late in the war and in August 1943 it was reported in Home Intelligence reports that numerous complaints were received with regards to the NFS that ‘large numbers of young men are employed on trivial work.’
-This suggests not only that the fire service in general were no longer considered to be doing vital and dangerous work but also reinforces the popular idea that young men, especially, should be gainfully employed, presumably ideally in the armed services, while the country was at war and therefore mirrors arguments generally directed at more sedate civilian occupations.
-Similarly, in autumn 1944 due to the heavily decreased threat of air raids the NFS were combed out and again Home Intelligence reports suggest that such a move was welcome by the public ‘due to their long period of inactivity’.
+This suggests not only that the fire service in general were no longer considered to be doing vital and dangerous work, but also reinforces the popular idea that young men, especially, should be gainfully employed, presumably ideally in the armed services, while the country was at war and therefore mirrors arguments generally directed at more sedate civilian occupations.
+Similarly, in autumn 1944 due to the heavily decreased threat of air raids the NFS were combed out and, again, Home Intelligence reports suggest that such a move was welcome by the public ‘due to their long period of inactivity’.
 This again, suggested that despite their earlier heroic depictions, the British public no longer viewed firemen in the same way.
 Ultimately, the fire services’ depiction as heroes was widely drawn from their actions while Britain was under heavy attack from the German Luftwaffe.
 When the attack ceased, so did their necessity and, indeed their heroic status.

 vii.
 Conclusion